senzanome75/prompt-expander/README.md

 ### The features will:
 - Expansion of a task into a number of intermediate steps necessary to carry out the task (implemented)
 - Language correction (grammar, etc.) of the prompt (implemented)
-- Understand if the task includes a geographic location and extract it (implemented)
+- Understand if the task includes a geographical locations and extract it (implemented)
 - Understand the language of task and reply with ISO 639-1 language code (implemented)
 - Understand if the task includes a URL and extract it (implemented)
 - Understand whether a Google search is necessary to carry out a step and, if the answer is positive, carry it out (partially implemented)